 This recipe for confetti quinoa has a distinctive nutty flavor from the tri-colored quinoa.
-The vibrant colors of carrots, red peppers, green onions and parsley adds the confetti look.
+We love the vibrant colors of carrots, red peppers, green onions and parsley which adds the confetti look.

 Quinoa is considered an ancient grain and was first cultivated more than 5,000 years ago.
-Quinoa was a staple food of the ancient civilizations of Andes of South America.
-It has gained a revival in recent years and is available in most United States markets, Europe and Canada.
-Quinoa can also be ordered online through Bob’s Red mill as well as other suppliers.
+It was a staple food of the ancient civilizations of Andes of South America.
+This tiny seed has gained a revival in recent years and is available in:

 - 1 cup tri-colored quinoa, or 1/3 cup each of red, white and black quinoa

 - 1 tablespoon butter